mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Check: Average (8+) Telekinesis check (1D seconds, PSI) Reach: Short PSI Cost: 1 per 10kg

 Flight By applying telekinesis to their own body, the Traveller can fly, or at least levitate over short distances.
-The Traveller can fly for a number of rounds equal to the Effect of the check at a speed of 15 metres per round.
+The Traveller can fly for a number of rounds equal to the Effect of the check at a speed of 15 meters per round.

 Check: Difficult (10+) Telekinesis check (1D seconds, PSI) PSI Cost: 5